cebes/cebes-server/docs/sources/installation.md

 ## Install the Python client _pycebes_

-`pycebes` is the Python client that you use to work with Cebes server.
+`pycebes` is the Python client that you use to work with _Cebes server_.

-However, when you install `pycebes`, Cebes server is also included, so that you can do everything as if it was a full-blown Cebes server.
+However, when you install `pycebes`, _Cebes server_ is also included, so that you can do everything as if it was a full-blown Cebes system.
 You are not forced to use this server though.
 The client works with any compatible Cebes server.

 1. (Optional) Install docker for your workstation: [Mac](https://docs.docker.com/docker-for-mac/install/),